cindyward1/scrabble-score-for-assessment/README.md

 * 8:  J, X
 * 10: Q, Z

-Per the official Scrabble rules, words with apostrophes and hyphens are not legal, and a blank tile cannot be used to represent an apostrophe or a hyphen.
-Thus the input functionality will flag any input with any character(s) other than letters as illegal and ask the user to try again.
+Per the official Scrabble rules, nothing but letters can be used.
+Words with apostrophes and hyphens are not allowed, and a blank tile cannot be used to represent an apostrophe or a hyphen.
+Thus the input functionality will flag the input with a red box border, red label, and red x glyphicon.
+Legal input will be flagged with a green box border, green label, and green check glyphicon.